Robert “Bob” Elmore Honors College

 Honors College Eligibility Information

-Students entering Broward College as freshmen are eligible to apply for admission to the Honors College based on their unweighted high school GPA, SAT, ACT, or PERT scores.
+Students entering Broward College as freshmen are eligible to apply for admission to the Honors College based on their unweighted high school GPA, SAT, and ACT scores.
 Current Broward College associate’s degree students who have completed 6 college-level credit hours, are eligible for college-level courses, and have earned a minimum 3.5 Overall/Honors GPA are also eligible to apply for admission to the Honors College.
 Eligibility information, campus contact information, and the Honors admissions application are available on the Honors College website: https://www.broward.edu/honors.

 For more information about the Honors College experience at Broward College, please visit the Honors website (https://www.broward.edu/honors) or contact the Honors College main office as listed below.